jefferywmoore/CISSP-Study-Resources/CISSP-Domain-5-Objectives.md

     - Within an organization, a central access control system, such as a directory service, is often used for SSO
         - **directory service**: a centralized database that includes information about subjects and objects, including authentication data
         - many directory services are based on the Lightweight Directory Access Protocol (LDAP)
 - 5.2.9 Just-In_time (JIT)
+    - Federated identity solutions that support just-in-time (JIT) provisioning automatically create the relationship between two entities so that new users can access resources
+    - A JIT solution creates the connection without any administrative intervention
+    - JIT systems commonly use SAML to exchange required data

 [5.3](#5.3) Federated Identity with a third-party service (OSG-9 Chpt 13)